Level dynamics and avoided level crossings in driven disordered quantum dots: Theoretical framework

 with $C_\beta=\frac{\pi}{4}\,,\frac{4}{\pi}\,,\frac{64}{9\pi}$, implying $P_{\mathrm{level},\beta}\left(\Delta\right)\sim\Delta^\beta$ for $\Delta=0$.
 Following the works ~\cite{WilkNearDegen,WilkSingSpectrum}, we choose the parametric evolution

 with $H_i$ and $H_f$ being two independent random matrices drawn from the same ensemble and which ensures identical distribution of matrix elements at any value of $\lambda$.
-We use this protocol to compare the statistical properties of level spacing, velocity, curvature and the Landau-Zener parameters to those obtained in the disordered quantum dot models.
 In particular, we consider the following model on a $L\times L$ square lattice (`on-site model'):